chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 4. Press Esc until you return to the main direct console screen.

 ### Adding a datastore to ESXi

 Add the big drive, where the virtual machines will be stored as a datastore in ESXi.
-In the ESXi web client press `Storage `in the left side pane.
-Just follow the instructions after selecting `New datastire `from the menu, add a drive, give it a name like Kingston SSD 512 GB and use the whole drive as one partition.
+In the ESXi web client press `Storage`in the left side pane.
+Just follow the instructions after selecting `New datastore`from the menu, add a drive, give it a name like `VMs` and use the whole drive as one partition.

+### Adding a network configuration to ESXi

+Select Networking on the left side pane, click port group, ADD port group.
+Give it a name, give it VLAN 0, assign it to vSwitch0 which is the default virtual switch.